ocaballeror/ansible-role-sql_query/README.md

 - `query`: The actual query to run

+- `odbc_opts`: Extra odbc options to include in the connection string

 - `values`: List of variables to substitute in the query

 - `delegate`: Specify the host to run the query from.
 Defaults to localhost.